ramizaly/ramizaly/README.md

 <img width="100%" height = "250px" src="https://raw.githubusercontent.com/rahulbanerjee26/githubProfileReadmeGenerator/main/banners/banner7.png" alt="cover" />
 </div>

-# Hi There 👋, I'm Ramiz Ali
+# Hi There 👋
+My Name is Ramiz Ali.
+So Nice of you to be here :)

 <h2> What Do I Do? </h2>